tilleul/apple2/honoring_the_code/002 - lores tetris/README.md

 	- erase piece
 	- check if it can go down
 	- if it can go down, draw it and go back to step 14
-	- if it can't redraw piece in a previous position, update score if needed and go to next step
+	- if it can't go down, redraw piece in the previous position, update score if needed and go to next step
 15. **Check if lines have been completed**.
 If not and if we're not at the top of the screen go to step 17.
 If we're at the top of the screen then it's game over else continue to next step
 16. **Lines have been completed**.
 Erase completed lines, move stack of pieces down, update score and go to next step
 17. **Need a new piece** Randomly pick a new piece, set the offset pointers, draw the piece on top of the screen, go back to step 1